aliroemhildt/overlook-hotel/README.md

 <img src="https://media.giphy.com/media/umeU0TGwyYPwhfLvEW/giphy.gif" alt="Return to My Dashboard page" width="75%">

 ## Future Features
+- The ability to log in and out of different accounts
 - "Create Account" page where a new user can be created (with username and password)
-- The ability to log in and out of different accounts
-- A specific login for the hotel manager.
-Once logged in they would have the ability to view all customers, bookings, and rooms.
-They would have the ability to add or remove bookings for customers.
+- A specific login for the hotel manager: once logged in they would have the ability to view all customers, bookings, and rooms, and have the ability to add or remove bookings for customers
 - The ability to cancel a future booking (by customer or manager)
-- The ability to filter the list of bookings on "My Dashboard"

 ## Technologies Used
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)